+Benzodiazepines like Klonopin (clonazepam) can become habit-forming and lead to addiction.
+As a result, they’re typically not prescribed for long-term use.
 All benzodiazepines, including Klonopin, are known as central nervous system depressants.
-They are also referred to as sedatives or tranquilizers because of their calming effects.
+They’re also referred to as sedatives or tranquilizers because of their calming effects.

 - Sleepiness or drowsiness